koeunchoi/lab/_pages/participate/talemate_home.md

 **Questions?** Contact the researcher: (researcher's email).

-The Virginia Tech Institutional Review Board has approved this experiment for human subjects research (IRB # 23-748).
+This is a Virginia Tech research study (IRB # 23-748).

 ******************************************************************************************************************************